This page has not been updated yet. The page does not reflect the transition from PBS to Slurm.

 and the communication between nodes are propagated into the container automatically.

 local:$ scp container.img firstname.lastname@example.org:~/.apptainer/image/container.img

 - Use your image

-If you want to use the Singularity wrappers with your own images, load the
+If you want to use the Apptainer wrappers with your own images, load the

 How to Edit IT4Innovations Image?¶

 - Transfer the image to your computer